 Cornelius Nursery at Christmas, a Visual Wonderland!

-During the Christmas season it was when I first showed my parents the store and nursery.
+During the Christmas season, it was when I first showed my parents the store and nursery.
 Their faces were suddenly lit up with smiles and amazement.
-It was much like a child staring at a glass counter filled with luscious choices of colorful penny candy and holding a small fistful of pennies which could be spent.
-Anyone remember penny candy?
+It was much like a child staring at a glass counter filled with luscious choices of colorful penny candy and holding a small fistful of pennies.
+Does anyone remember penny candy?
 (Smile)

 Cornelius Nursery becomes a wonderland of sorts during Christmas.
 One year my husband and I went there to get inspirations for a fireplace mantle in our home.
 We exited the store with supplies with which to decorate our mantle.
 I also snapped many photos at that time.
 You readers can get a sense of how this glorious wonderland appears at this festive time of year.
 Enjoy!

-Whether one is looking for special Christmas decorations for one’s own home or a special gift to give away…be prepared to see a wide array of seasonal items which can inspire ideas.
+Whether one is looking for unique Christmas decorations for one’s own home or a special gift to give away be prepared to see a wide array of seasonal items which can inspire ideas.

 Artificial Christmas Trees

-There is so much “eye candy” at Cornelius Nursery particularly at Christmastime.
+There is so much “eye candy” at Cornelius Nursery, particularly at Christmastime.
 One can hardly appreciate all that there is to see in just one visit.
-Little vignettes are displayed with various themes and every little nook and cranny of the store holds another treasure to be discovered.
+Little vignettes are on display with various themes, and every little nook and cranny of the store holds another treasure.

-Whether one is interested in acquiring artificial Christmas trees, garlands, wreaths or the real items…the pine scent lightly permeates the entire area adding to one’s enjoyment and tantalizing all of one’s senses.
+Whether one is interested in acquiring artificial Christmas trees, garlands, wreaths, or the original items the pine scent lightly permeates the entire area adding to one’s enjoyment and enticing all of one’s senses.

-The lighted garlands were strung up so that one could see how they looked.
+The lighted garlands are on display so that one can see how they look.
 It was one of those very garlands that we purchased for decorative purposes over our mantle.
-We then went back into the store to purchase the adornments that I planned to add to the garland to make it sparkle and shine and create something unique for our home.
+We then went back into the store to buy the adornments that I planned to add to the garland to make it sparkle and shine and create something unique for our home.

 The inside covered area with some poinsettia plants gave way to a virtual sea of colorful poinsettia plants when we walked out into the open nursery area.

-It is outdoors but during the times of year when occasional light frosts or freezes are predicted, a light protective fabric which allows light to come shining through the panels is strung up above on overhead metal trellis-like supports.
-This covering also protects customers during strong sunlit days or times of rainy weather.
+It is outdoors, but during the times of the year when occasional light frosts or freezes are predicted, a light protective fabric which allows light to come shining through the panels is strung up above on overhead metal trellis-like supports.
+This covering also protects customers during bright sunlit days or times of rainy weather.

 Cyclamen plants of various colors were also on display.
 Every purchase of those perennial plants benefited a featured charity that one year.

-Christmas cactus plants can be purchased at Cornelius nursery this time of year in tiny little pots or in larger ones.
+Christmas cactus plants can be purchased at Cornelius nursery this time of year in tiny little pots or larger ones.
 They had an assortment of colors.
-Both of my grandmothers had well tended Christmas cactus plants that bloomed each and every year for them when they lived in Wisconsin.
+Both of my grandmothers had well-tended Christmas cactus plants that bloomed every year for them when they lived in Wisconsin.
 I remember the fuchsia colored ones that they cherished and kept indoors year round.

-Christmas cactus can actually be planted outdoors in our climate.
-I have a friend who has some planted in a window box that are frequently nibbled by some squirrels in her yard.
-I am not sure at the time of writing this who is winning the battle…my friend or her resident squirrels.
+Christmas cactus can be planted outdoors in our climate.
+I have a friend who has some planted in a window box that is frequently nibbled by some squirrels in her yard.
+I am not sure at the time of writing this who is winning the battle, my friend or her resident squirrels.

-Texas certified and master certified professionals are employed and ready to assist one with any and all gardening needs and desires.
-They even test one’s soil if samples are brought to them in January and at no charge!
-A design team can help make custom decorations, make elaborate bows or assist one with advice when making one’s own seasonal items such as I did.
+Texas certified and master certified professionals are employed and ready to assist one with any gardening needs and desires.
+They even test one’s soil at no charge!
+A design team can help make custom decorations, make elaborate bows, or assist one with advice when making one’s seasonal items such as I did.

-Calloways Nursery now owns Cornelius as of 1999 but the name Cornelius remains the same.
-To learn more about the free gardening clinics held each Saturday, contests and more check out their website.
+Calloway’s Nursery now owns Cornelius as of 1999 but the name Cornelius remains the same.
+To learn more about the free gardening clinics held each Saturday, contests and more, check out their website here.

-After Christmas their Christmas décor which is discounted disappears fast.
-You might just find me there after Christmas this year scooping up some of the bargains for next year.
+After Christmas, their Christmas discounted décor disappears fast.
+You might find me there after Christmas this year scooping up some of the bargains for next year.

 Hope that you enjoyed these photos from Cornelius.
 Is it now on your “where to go in Houston” list of places to visit during Christmas?

-Some of these photos were taken at their location on Dairy Ashford which is no longer open.
+Some of these photos were from their location on Dairy Ashford, which is no longer open.
 The location on Voss Road was the first one I had ever visited many decades ago.
 May they long prosper and continue to delight visitors every season of the year.

 Decorative Hot Pepper Plants

-I’ll leave you with a final photo of these beautiful decorative hot pepper plants which just added to the beautiful colors of a joyful Christmas season at Cornelius Nursery.
+I’ll leave you with a final photo of these beautiful ornamental hot pepper plants which just added to the beautiful colors of a joyful Christmas season at Cornelius Nursery.